mjs375/Portfolio/Tutorials/MaterialsUI.md

 ### Install
 - ```$ npm i @material-ui/core ```:
-  - *installs main packages for Material UI for use in a project-folder called [here] 'core'*
+  - *installs main packages for Material UI for use in a project-folder called [here] 'core'.
+After this install, bring in individual components as you need them.*